 Roku Black Screen (or Flickering Black Screen) – Easy Fix!

-It doesn’t matter what brand you own – TCL, Hisense, Sharp, Insignia, RCA – they all encounter this issue.
+It doesn’t matter if you have a separate Roku device or what brand of TV you own – TCL, Hisense, Sharp, Insignia, RCA – they all encounter this issue.

 Luckily there is a really simple way to fix it.